chaudhary1337/chaudhary1337.github.io/TryHackMe/CTFCollection2.md

 Go to console and execute the function.

 ### Easter 13
 Destroy the world to get the flag.
+Press the big button on the home page.
 Related to 9.
 Let the redirect happen.

 ### Easter 14
 Viewing the source code of the main page, we get the following comment: